manjeet9812kumar-dev/Latent-difusion-Model-Training-and-Testing/README.md

 ## Why latent diffusion?
 Training a diffusion model directly on 128×128 RGB images is expensive.
 A **latent diffusion model (LDM)** compresses each image into a small latent (here: **4×16×16**), learns to denoise *there*, and uses a pretrained VAE decoder to get back to pixels.
 That single idea gives you huge speed, smaller models, and far fewer GPU headaches.

-This repo/notebook is exactly that: a **from-scratch UNet** that learns to denoise 4×16×16 latents, a tiny bit of attention to make it smart, and a simple sampler.
-No magic boxes; just the pieces you can read and tweak.

 ---

 ## What you’ll find inside